Using the API

 Authentication

-The IBM NS1 Connect® API uses API keys to authenticate requests.
-You can create your first API key within the IBM NS1 Connect® portal (http://my.nsone.net) with the necessary permissions.
+The NS1 Connect API uses API keys to authenticate requests.
+You can create your first API key through the NS1 Connect UI with the necessary permissions.

-Warning: Do not share your API key secret with anyone, and be sure to store the key secret securely.
-When creating the API key, enable only the permissions required for its intended application.
+Attention: Do not share your API key secret with anyone, and be sure to store the key secret securely.
+When you create the API key, enable only the permissions that are required for its intended application.

-The API authentication header is represented in the API documentation by "X-NSONE-Key: $NSONE_API_KEY" where $NSONE_API_KEY is replaced by a valid NS1 API key secret.
-We recommend adding the API key as one of your environment variables to make it easier to copy and paste code snippets.
+In the API documentation, "X-NSONE-Key: $NSONE_API_KEY" represents the API authentication header where $NSONE_API_KEY is a valid NS1 Connect API key secret.
+You can add the API key as one of your environment variables to make it easier to copy and paste code snippets.

-Note: NS1 API requests must be made over HTTPS.
-Unauthenticated API calls, as well as those made over plain HTTP, will fail.
+Note: NS1 Connect API requests must be made over HTTPS.
+Unauthenticated API calls and those made over plain HTTP will fail.